Once Is Not Enough (film): Production

 Guy Green was hired to direct the film, according to one Paramount executive, because he "might give it class".
 Green wanted Dick Van Dyke to play the role of Mike Wayne.
 He also wanted to fire David Janssen during rehearsals and replace him with Robert Shaw.
 Irving Mansfield said Kirk Douglas and Janssen directed themselves during the film.
+Green said he did not get along with Susann and did not enjoy the experience.
+"I was lost ... going through the emotions," he said.
+"A sad experience."